-This, for instance, eases the input of all the parts of a complex system that is moving as a rigid body, by defining a reference frame with the proper initial velocities, and then referring all the entities, e.g. the nodes, to that frame, with null local velocity.
+This, for instance, eases the input of all the parts of a complex system that is moving as a rigid body, by defining a reference frame with the proper initial linear and angular velocity, and then referring all the entities, e.g. the nodes, to that frame, with null local linear and angular velocity.